 HOW TO GET TO OSTIA ANTICA FROM ROME:Take the Ostia Lido train from San Paolo Station and get off at Ostia Antica

 Overlooking Lake Albano, Castel Gandolfo is one of the towns of the Castelli Romani best known for the beauty of the nature that surrounds it and for the elegance of its historic center.
 Not to mention it was the summer residence of the Popes for generations until Pope Francis decided to abandon the palace.
-And now, from April to October (excluding July and August) you can visit the stunning Pontifical Villas!
-Head on over to Antico Ristorante Pagnanelli for local specialties and amazing wine overlooking Lake Albano.
+And now, from April to October (excluding July and August) you can visit the stunning Pontifical Villas and Gardens!
+Afterwards, head on over to Antico Ristorante Pagnanelli for local specialties and amazing wine overlooking Lake Albano.

 HOW TO GET TO CASTEL GANDOLFO FROM ROME:Take the train from Roma Termini to Castel Gandolfo

 Another famous town of the Castelli Romani area is the hilltop town of Frascati, just a short train ride from Rome.
 It’s known for its elegant aristocratic villas – a.k.a.
 Ville Tuscolane – built by wealthy Roman families in the Renaissance, as well as its rich gastronomic specialties and wine.
 In fact, Frascati is a renowned wine town, where the Frascati Superiore, Cannellino and Frascati DOP are produced.
 So hop on that train, visit the Roman villas and stop by for lunch in the centro storico!

 EXPERIENCES:Food&Wine tour of Frascati, Nemi & Catel Gandolfo from Rome